6 Reasons to Separate Your Business and Personal Finances

 To make informed financial decisions and better your business outcomes, keeping a clear record of your business expenses is key.
 It can get confusing to have your lunch charge lumped in with your contractor withdrawal.
 Good news — it’s an easily avoidable problem.

-You may even choose to to stay organized and simplify your bookkeeping.
+You may even choose to have multiple business bank accounts to stay organized and simplify your bookkeeping.
 Opening a separate account for payroll expenses can streamline your cost projections as your business grows.

 Depending on your financial goals, multiple accounts can make it easier for you to keep track of your cash flow and overhead while avoiding bank fees.